ibm-mas/ansible-devops/docs/index.md

 ```

 ### IBM Cloud CLI
-If you are using this collection to manage an OpenShift cluster in IBM Cloud RedHat OpenShift Kubernetes Service (ROKS), then you must install the IBM Cloud CLI:
+If you are using this collection to manage an OpenShift cluster in IBM Cloud RedHat OpenShift Kubernetes Service (ROKS), then you must also install the IBM Cloud CLI:

 ```bash
 curl -sL https://raw.githubusercontent.com/IBM-Cloud/ibm-cloud-developer-tools/master/linux-installer/idt-installer | bash